openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhnd_0_0.md

 ### Group 1: Lifeline to Controller (reserved for communication with the main contr

-This group supports 1 node.
+Association group 1 supports 1 node.

 ### Group 2: Basic on/off (triggered at change of the input Q
 state and reflectin

-This group supports 16 nodes.
+Association group 2 supports 16 nodes.

 ### Group 3: Basic on/off (triggered at change of the input I2
 state and reflecti

-This group supports 16 nodes.
+Association group 3 supports 16 nodes.

 ### Group 4: Notification report (triggered at change of the input I2
 state and r

-This group supports 16 nodes.
+Association group 4 supports 16 nodes.

 ### Group 5: Binary Sensor (triggered at change of the input I2
 state and reflect

-This group supports 16 nodes.
+Association group 5 supports 16 nodes.

 ### Group 9: Multilevel Sensor report (triggered at change of temperature sensor)

-This group supports 16 nodes.
+Association group 9 supports 16 nodes.

 ## Technical Information